Charlotte Purdue: Career

 She did not compete from July 2012 until October 2013.
 Having recovered from injury, she returned at the Great South Run and managed third place at the ten-mile race with a time of 56:57 minutes.

-Purdue will be racing in the European Cross Country Championships in Belgrade, Serbia on 8 December 2013 which is being broadcast live on BBC 2 and BBC 2 HD.
-She is aiming for a gold medal.

 On 7 September 2014, she set a personal best for the half marathon 1:14:43 on the course of the Great North Run.

-24 April 2016 Purdue completed her first full marathon distance having run the 2016 London Marathon.
-As a part of the women elite group she took 16th place overall and 3rd among the British competitors with the time of 2:32:48.
+On 24 April 2016, Purdue completed her first full marathon distance having run the 2016 London Marathon.
+As a part of the women elite group she took 16th place overall and third among the British competitors with the time of 2:32:48.

-23 April 2017 Purdue ran her personal best time in the marathon at the London Marathon in two hours and 29 minutes and 23 seconds, finishing second Brit behind Alison Dixon.
+On 23 April 2017, Purdue ran her personal best time in the marathon at the London Marathon in two hours and 29 minutes and 23 seconds, finishing second Brit behind Alison Dixon.

-6 August 2017 Purdue finished 13th at the IAAF World Championships in London in a time of 2:29:48 and was the first British female across the line.
+On 6 August 2017, Purdue finished 13th at the IAAF World Championships in London in a time of 2:29:48 and was the first British female across the line.

 On 2 February 2019, Purdue set a new personal best for the half marathon, clocking 1:09:46 at Marugame in Japan.

-On 10 March 2019, Purdue won the Vitality Big Half London Marathon in a time of 1:10:38.
+Having won the inaugural event the previous year, on 10 March 2019, Purdue won the Vitality Big Half London half marathon in a time of 1:10:38.
+In 2021, she won the event for a third time.

 On 3 October 2021, Purdue moved to third on the British all-time list running 2:23.26 at the 2021 London Marathon.

-She competed in the women's marathon at the 2022 World Athletics Championships held in Eugene, Oregon, United States.
+She competed in the women's marathon at the 2022 World Athletics Championships held in Eugene, Oregon, United States, but did not finish the race.

+At the 2023 Berlin Marathon, Purdue moved up to second on the British all-time list as she finished ninth in a time of 2:22:17.

+In February 2024, she was named in the Great Britain marathon team for the Paris Olympics.
+Purdue withdrew from the Olympics just days before she was scheduled to race due to an ankle injury during her final practice run.
+Purdue was replaced by Clara Evans.